GBKS/opendesign.guide/content/2-the-designers-role.md

 Open source collaboration is a unique way of collaboration, and there are several best practices that can help you contribute effectively and make the most of your experience.

 First and foremost, take the time to **understand the project thoroughly**.
-Familiarize yourself with its goals, target user base, and any technical constraints.
+Familiarize yourself with its goals, target audience, and any technical constraints.
+Use the software yourself and document your experience.
+Join the community, and see what is being discussed.
 This knowledge will help you create designs that truly serve the project's needs and are feasible to implement [C3](/3-getting-started#understanding-project-structures){:class='chapter-link'}.

 When you're just starting out, it's often best to **begin with minor contributions**.
 This approach allows you to understand the project's workflow and community dynamics without feeling overwhelmed.
 As you gain confidence and familiarity with the project, you can gradually take on larger design tasks.